AndreasArvidsson/WinDSP/README.md

 **Minimize**
 * Set minimize to true to hide window on startup.
 Errors will show the window again.

+**Channels**
+* Different devices may have different order on their channels.
+You can specify this order.
+* You can also use this feature to rename the channels
+* Default value is: ```["L", "R", "C", "SW","SBL", "SBR", "SL", "SL" ]```
+* Explanation of default channel short names
+	* L: Front left
+	* R: Front right
+	* C: Center
+	* SW: Subwoofer/LFE
+	* SL: Surround left
+	* SR: Surround right
+	* SBL: Surround back left
+	* SBR: Surround back right

 **Devices**
 * Devices contains the capture and render device IDs